Scoliosis is a physical defect that results in the spinal column adopting an S- or C-shaped curve rather than a straight line.

 Enduring a case of scoliosis is probably uncomfortable enough, and the last thing you want is to be laying upside-down on a table that gives you pain.

-Look for inversion tables that are correctly padded and that are highly adjustable to provide you with optimal comfort and relief.
+Look for inversion tables that are correctly padded and that are highly adjustable to provide you with optimal comfort and pain relief.

 Ease of Use